Connergood/Team20sGetMeALife/README.md

 and events would be filtered out until there was a curated list.
 However, we were unable to implement that at this time.

 WHAT DID WE USE
--All of our code is in C#!
--Our Android App is built using Xamarin Forms which builds off of .Net Standard 2.0 -Our Api is built in ASP.NET Core 2.2
--Our Class library where we store all of our models,interfaces, and access to data sources is a .Net Standard 2.0 Class Library
--As for Graph QL we used the Graph QL .Nuget Package to help parse and filter GraphQL queries.
+All of our code is in C#!
+Our Android App is built using Xamarin Forms which builds off of .Net Standard 2.0.
+Our Api is built in ASP.NET Core 2.2 and is hosted on an Azure App Service found here http://getmealife.azurewebsites.net/.
+If you'd like you can go to http://getmealife.azurewebsites.net/ui/playground to send GraphQL to our API directly.
+The playground also contains the Schema and documentation for our models.
+Our Class library where we store all of our models,interfaces, and access to data sources is a .Net Standard 2.0 Class Library.
+As for Graph QL we used the Graph QL .Nuget Package to help parse and filter GraphQL queries.